Karabakh horse: During the years of Azerbaijan Republic

-Karabakh horses are breed at two stud farms: in the village of Lambaran of Barda region and in Agstafa.
+Karabakh horses are bred at two stud farms: in the village of Lambaran of the Barda region, and in Agstafa.
 Private stud farms exist in line with state enterprises.
-Because of First Nagorno-Karabakh War, the number of horses significantly decreased.
-This happened because horses were often moved from one place to another and pregnant fillies experienced misbirths.
-Moreover, horses were breed in unsatisfactory conditions.
+Because of the First Nagorno-Karabakh War, the number of horses significantly decreased.
+This happened because horses were often moved from one place to another and pregnant fillies experienced miscarriages.
+Moreover, horses were bred in unsatisfactory conditions.

-In 2013, Chovqan, a traditional Karabakh horse riding game in the Republic of Azerbaijan was mentioned in the UNESCO Intangible Cultural Heritage Lists.
-As of 2015, the Azerbaijani Ministry of Agriculture the export of Karabakh horses is banned and the Ministry focuses on the breeding of the small amount of still existing Karabakh horses.
+The traditional horse-riding game of chovqan was included in the UNESCO Intangible Cultural Heritage List in 2013.
+The export of Karabakh horses has been banned since 2015 and the Azerbaijani Ministry of Agriculture focuses on the breeding of the small number of remaining horses.

-On 13 February 2017, Organisational Committee of Islamic Solidarity Games introduced mascots: Karabakh horses Inca, that represented beauty and tenderness and Casur, that stood out with self-confidence and love of freedom.
+On 13 February 2017, the Organisational Committee of the Islamic Solidarity Games introduced mascots: Karabakh horses Inca, that represented beauty and tenderness, and Casur, that stood out with self-confidence and love of freedom.